ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 The naming convention in the file and directory names are:

-AVM is for X-Chaim, EVM for C-Chain, and PlatformVM for P-Chain.
+AVM is for X-Chain, EVM for C-Chain, and PlatformVM for P-Chain.

 :::